The Hay Festivalito is the section of the Hay Festival Queretaro dedicated to children and young people, with totally free events, prior registration.

 Alfredo Núñez Lanz on Veneno de abeja, with Paulina del Collado

 Alfredo Núñez Lanz takes children to a world where they are not the smallest people.
 Witch ants, friendly dragonflies and spell-casting bees populate this story and are the characters who will guide the protagonist on his great journey.
 The author uses literature for children as a metaphor to fight prejudice, aiming to teach children values and to motivate them to love books.
-He will share a stage with Paulina del Collado, an author who also writes for children.
+He shared the stage with Paulina del Collado, an author who also writes for children.

 Ages 7 and over